New Large Cardinal Axioms and the Ultimate-L Program

 This allows one to construct a choice set $C$ for the corresponding equivalence relation $E$ on $[\lambda]^{\omega}$.
 The method is as follows.
 Given an $X \in [\lambda]^{\omega}$, it follows from our stated assumptions that one may find an $X' \in V_{\kappa'_n}$ for any given $n>0$ such that $X' \in [\rho]^{\omega}$ for a $\rho$ of cofinality $\omega$ between $\kappa'_{n-1}$ and $\kappa'_n$ and an embedding $e_{X,n}:V_{\rho+1} \prec V_{\lambda+1}$ which carries a sequence of hyper-$\mathrm{enormous}^{*}$ cardinals cofinal in $\rho$ to the critical sequence of $j$ or a tail thereof, such that $e_{X,n}(X')=X$, as follows from Theorem 3.8 of \cite{Cramer2015}.
 This can be used together with the sequence of choice sets $\langle C_\alpha:\alpha<\lambda \rangle$ to choose a member of the equivalence class of $X$, depending on $n$.
 Using the relation mentioned earlier between the different choice sets $C_{\alpha}$, one can argue that this data can be chosen in such a way that the function mapping $n$ to the chosen member of the equivalence class of $X$ is in fact eventually constant, and that a choice set for the equivalence relation $E$ can be constructed in this way.

 However, this gives rise to a contradiction using the method of proof of Kunen's inconsistency theorem given on page 319 of \cite{Kanamori1994}.
-And this contradiction was obtained from a set of assumptions which are provably consistent by forcing relative only to $\mathsf{ZF+DC}$ plus the existence of a $\Sigma_1$-elementary embedding $V_{\lambda+3} \prec V_{\lambda+3}$.
-Thus the existence of a $\Sigma_1$-elementary embedding $V_{\lambda+3} \prec V_{\lambda+3}$ is in fact inconsistent with $\mathsf{ZF+DC}$ as claimed.
+The method of proof given there will allow one to derive a contradiction from the existence of a choice set for the equivalence relation $E$ together with well-orderability of $V_{\lambda}$ in $\mathsf{ZF}$ alone, using K\"onig's lemma on trees of countable height at one stage of the argument.
+And this contradiction was obtained from a set of assumptions which are provably consistent by forcing relative only to $\mathsf{ZF}$ plus the existence of a $\Sigma_1$-elementary embedding $V_{\lambda+3} \prec V_{\lambda+3}$.
+Thus the existence of a $\Sigma_1$-elementary embedding $V_{\lambda+3} \prec V_{\lambda+3}$ is in fact inconsistent with $\mathsf{ZF}$ as claimed.

 \end{proof}